justinknguyen/Pi-Guide/Pi-Guide/immich.md

    ```
    - change the upload location to:
      ```
-     /mnt/sda1/shared/photos-and-videos
+     /mnt/sda1/photos-and-videos
      ```
    - at the bottom of the file, add the line:
      ```
      NODE_OPTIONS=--max-old-space-size=8192
      ```
-1. If you're using a NAS for immich, please see the following section [Docker Containers Depending on NAS](/Pi-Guide/NAS.md#docker-containers-depending-on-nas)
+1. If you're using an external drive for immich, please see the following section [Docker Containers Depending on External Drive](/Pi-Guide/NAS.md#docker-containers-depending-on-external-drive)
 1. Start the containers:
    ```
    docker compose up -d